 It can be hard to tell if disposable nappies are wet.
 To get an idea, take an unused nappy and add 2 to 4 tablespoons of water.
 This will give you an idea of what to look and feel for.

 - Ask your midwife, health visitor or breastfeeding specialist to watch your baby feeding.
 They can offer guidance and support to help you properly position and attach your baby to the breast.

-- Avoid giving your baby bottles of formula or a dummy until breastfeeding is well established.
-This usually takes a few weeks.
+- Avoid giving your baby bottles of formula for the first 6 months or a dummy until breastfeeding is well established.

-- Feed your baby as often as you and they want to.
+- Feed your baby as often as they want and for as long as they want.

 - Expressing some breast milk after feeds once breastfeeding is established will help build up your supply.